slacksec/golang-devops-stuff/docs/source/config/decoders/payload_regex.rst

     `time.LoadLocation()` function (see
     http://golang.org/pkg/time/#LoadLocation).
 Defaults to "UTC".
 Not required
     if valid time zone info is embedded in every parsed timestamp, since those can be parsed as specified in the `timestamp_layout`.
+This setting will have no impact if one of the supported "Epoch*" values is used as the `timestamp_layout` setting.
 - log_errors (bool):
     .. versionadded:: 0.5